Lorentzian Einstein metrics with prescribed conformal infinity: Peeling off the metric

-with $H_{lkj}=\cO_{l}(1)$ a tensor field in $\cV_j^{\ga_{l-1}}$.
-Indeed, $H_{lkj}$ can be assumed to be related to the extension via the operator $E$ of a suitable tensor field defined on the boundary, in an analogous fashion to~\eqref{H1def}.
-Lemma~\ref{L.log} allows us to take polynomials $f_{lkj}$, of degree $k$ if $p_j(l-2)\neq0$ and $k+1$ otherwise, so that
+with $H_{lkj}=\cO_{l}(1)$ a tensor field in $\cV_j^{\ga_{l-1}}$ and $\si'_{l-1}$ an integer, related to $\si_{l-1}$ and to the regularity of $\Bga_0$ up to the boundary, which will be discussed later.
+Notice that $H_{lkj}$ can be assumed to be related to the extension via the operator $E$ of a suitable tensor field defined on the boundary, in an analogous fashion to~\eqref{H1def}.